pgalko/BambooAI/README.md

 The BambooAI agent operates through several key steps to interact with users and generate responses:

 **1. Initiation**
-- The user starts the BambooAI agent.
+- The user launches the BambooAI agent with a question.
-- If there's no input question, the agent prompts the user to either input a question or type 'exit' to terminate the program.
+- If no initial question is provided, the agent prompts the user for a question or an 'exit' command to terminate the program.
+- The agent then enters a loop where it responds to each question provided, and upon completion, prompts the user for the next question.
+This loop continues until the user chooses to exit the program.

 **2. Task Evaluation**
 - The agent stores the received question and utilizes the Large Language Model (LLM) to evaluate and categorize it.